 Don’t worry though, you are far from alone.
 Most people exhibit some degree of muted hip.
 So how do we fix it?
 First of all, it’s important just to be aware it’s an issue.
 If you notice at the bottom of a push press dip, or really in any squatting movement, that your weight is primarily in your toes, that’s probably a muted hip pattern.

-After we become conscious of a muted hip, next we need to practice to reverse it.
+After we become conscious of a muted hip, next we need to practice reversing it.
 Hundreds of reps where we’re focusing deliberately on our knees and butts traveling in opposite directions, our chests staying up, and our weight staying mostly in our heels.

 The next time you hear one of your coaches say “butts back, knees forward, chests up!”, this is why!